Configure a Gateway Load Balancer in Azure for Inline V Series Solution

 VMSS Selection |

 Select the VMSS as part of IP configuration.
-If VMs in VMSS have multiple NICs, choose the required NIC |
+Choose the data NIC of the VMSS. |

 Yes |